Dimitri Van den Bergh: 2025

-At the 2025 PDC World Masters, Van den Bergh hit a third televised nine-dart finish in his 4–3 second round victory over Michael van Gerwen.
+At the 2025 PDC World Darts Championship Van den Bergh was knocked out of the third round of the tournament to Callan Rydz 4–0.
+During the 2025 PDC World Masters, Van den Bergh hit a third televised nine-dart finish in his 4–3 second round victory over Michael van Gerwen.
 He was defeated by Jonny Clayton in the semi-finals.
 Van den Bergh then took a break from darts for two months as a mental reset, starting at the beginning of April after he withdrew from a Players Championship event.
 He returned to competition at the World Cup of Darts, where he partnered Mike De Decker.
+They started off promising with a 4–1 win over the Latvian team of Madars Razma and Valters Melderis, but were shockingly eliminated from the tournament after losing to the Philippines team of Lourence Ilagan and Paolo Nebrida 4–3 despite leading 3–0 and on the verge of qualifying for the round of 16 themselves.

+2026

+At the 2026 PDC World Darts Championship Van den Bergh was eliminated in the first round for the first time since the 2017 tournament to Scottish player Darren Beveridge 3–0.
+Van den Bergh once again partnered Mike De Decker at the World Cup of Darts.